-IPART Code Licence Condition and obligation Name of reporting requirement Brief description of obligation on licensed distributors in the Electricity Supply Act 1995 Reporting DL4 ESA section 15A(8), ESA section 15A(7), ES (General) Reg cl 61(8) and (9) Small renewable energy generators - provision of information to the Minister and Secretary A distributor must provide to the Minister and the Secretary the following information at such times as prescribed by the regulations: a) the total number of former regulated offer customers or small customers in the distributor's distribution district who have installed and connected a complying generator b) the postcodes of those former regulated offer customers or small customers c) the total generating capacity of all such generators in the distribution district d) such information as is available to the distributor about the amount of electricity supplied to the distribution network by complying generators in the distributor's distribution district during such periods as may be prescribed by the regulations, and e) any other matter that may be prescribed by the regulations.
-Annual A distributor must also provide to the Secretary, at the times and in the form that the Secretary may request, the following information in relation to a customer who has connected, or applied to connect, a complying generator: a) the date that the application to connect the generator was received by the distributor b) the name and address of the customer and the address where the generator is, or is to be, installedc) the name and address of the person (if any) who made the application on behalf of the customer d) whether the customer is a customer eligible for a credit under section 15A of the ESA and if so, the reason why the rate per kilowatt hour recorded, or to be recorded, in respect of electricity supplied by the customer the name, licence number and contact details of the person who installed, or is to install, the generator.
-DL5 ESA section 15A(8) and ESA section 15A(8E) Small renewable energy generators - customer credits A distributor is not to record a credit under ESA section 15A(8E) in respect of electricity produced by a generator that is first connected to the distribution network on or after the date specified in a notice under ESA section 15A(8).
-Annual
+IPART Code Licence Condition and obligation Name of reporting requirement Brief description of obligation on licensed distributors in the Electrici Supply Act 1995 y Reportin g DL4 ESA section 15A(8), ESA section 15A(7), ES A distributor must provide to the Minister and the Secretary the following information at such times as prescribed by the regulations: Annual (General) Reg cl 61(8) and (9) a) the total number of former regulated offer customers or small customers in the distributor's distribution district who have installed and connected a complying generator b) the postcodes of those former regulated offer customers or small customers c) the total generating capacity of all such generators in the distributio district ו such information as is available to the distributor about the amount electricity supplied to the distribution network by complying generat in the distributor's distribution district during such periods as may be prescribed by the regulations, and ors e) any other matter that may be prescribed by the regulations.
+A distributor must also provide to the Secretary, at the times and in the for hat the Secretary may request, the following information in relation to a sustomer who has connected, or applied to connect, a complying generate a) the date that the application to connect the generator was received the distributor by b) the name and address of the customer and the address where the generator is, or is to be, installed c) the name and address of the person (if any) who made the applicat on behalf of the customer on whether the customer is a customer eligible for a credit under section 15A of the ESA and if so, the reason why n e) the rate per kilowatt hour recorded, or to be recorded, in respect of electricity supplied by the customer the name, licence number and contact details of the person who installed, or is to install, the generator.
+DL5 ESA section 15A(8) and ESA section 15A(8E) Small renewable energy generators - customer credits A distributor is not to record a credit under ESA section 15A(8E) in respect electricity produced by a generator that is first connected to the distribution network on or after the date specified in a notice under ESA section 15A(8) of Annual